FAIR-BREIT/BREIT-DOC/README.md

 | point.number | 1000                    | integer                           |

 The point.number key takes integer numbers, the maximum and minimum keys take floating point numbers, and are used for ploting the figures and printing the table.
 Because of the log scale of the thickness axis, the minimum must be greater than 0.0.
 If it is set to 0.0, the corresponding value will be reassigned to 1.e-10.
 The unit key take a string as value and is used for the computation of the scaling factor of the input cross-section coefficients.
 The supported units of the penetration depth, required for the non-equilibrium solutions, are : "10 mg/cm2" or "xg/cm2" where x is a [SI prefix](https://en.wikipedia.org/wiki/Metric_prefix).
-Below is the list of supported units for the penetration depth (target thikness) :
+The table below shows the list of supported units for the penetration depth (target thickness) with the corresponding scale factor of the cross-section coefficients :

 | Supported units | Scale factor |
 |:---------------:|:------------:|